 Can one imagine a judge at any previous time in American history getting away with such a pronouncement?
 Can one even imagine George III daring to use such language (suitably modified for differences in military technology) in addressing the American colonists, prior to 1776?

 Massachusetts’s judges have since passed on to other causes, such as the creation of an oxymoronic institution called “gay marriage.”
 But their guiding spirit is the same.
 Not until the people of Massachusetts, and other states, are persuaded to reclaim their right to constitutional self-government will our judges’ morally self-indulgent claim to rule us on the basis of their supposedly more elevated insight be curbed.
 As the history of Boston’s schools over the past three decades demonstrates, the judicial branch is hardly well-qualified to exercise such governance.

-— David Lewis Schaefer is a professor of political science at the College of the Holy Cross.
+–David Lewis Schaefer is professor of political science at Holy Cross College.